Dillind/high-street-gym/README.md

 ## Project Overview and Purpose

-The **High Street Gym Web Application** is a full-stack web application developed for High Street Gym, providing a dynamic website and database to manage class bookings for a variety of activities offered by the gym.
+The **High Street Gym Web Application** is a full-stack mobile web application developed for High Street Gym, providing a dynamic website and database to manage class bookings for a variety of activities offered by the gym.

 ## Technologies Used